< Back

 St Andrew and St James (with Prophet above).
 Wood, 39 x 44.

 The first two letters of the Apostles' names are inscribed on the gold ground.
-(James is probably 'the Less'.)
+(James could be either 'the Great' or 'the Less'.)
 A panel from the upper tier of the great altarpiece painted for the Sienese Carmelites around 1329.
 There were originally four such panels, each showing a pair of half-length Apostles and (in the V-shaped spandrel above) the bust of a scroll-bearing Old Testament Prophet.
 Two of the other panels are in the Siena gallery, along with most of the rest of the altarpiece.
 Formerly in the Rabinowitz collection at Sands Point, Long Island; given to Yale University in 1959.

 New York.
 Metropolitan Museum.